New for 2023-24

 - National Minimum wage increases

-- Student Loan rates and thresholds – Plan 1, Plan 2, Postgraduate Loans and the new Plan 4 for Scotland.
+- Student Loan rates and thresholds – Plan 1, Plan 2, Plan 4 (Scotland) and Postgraduate Loans

 The HMRC help sheet www.hmrc.gov.uk/helpsheets/p9x.pdf gives further guidance on Tax Codes.